izuminka/core_ML_AI_concepts_algorithms/README.md

 4. Testing file gets imported in BOW format
 5. Using probability tables computes the given unseen BOW samples
 6. Performance metric is computed, times, etc. gets printed

+## HEX Bot Player.
+Bot for ([HEX game] https://en.wikipedia.org/wiki/Hex_(board_game)) using standard Alpha Beta search.

+### Architecture
+I’ve used Python to complete the assignment.
+I’ve implemented alpha beta algorithm with a simple evaluation function.
+I’ve implemented class Hex which incorporates everything needed to play the game.
+Key functions: alphabeta(), evalFun(), bfs().

+### Search
+Standard Alpha Beta search.
+I cap the time to insure the search will not go beyond 30 sec.
+I additionally tried to cap the depth, but unsuccessfully.
+I’ve implemented A quick evaluation function that awards making straight connections, or connections that are only slightly off course.
+I additionally penalize if the opponent is cutting of my path.